 The wetwell HCVS will include means to monitor the status of the vent system in both the MCR and the ROS.
-Included in the current design of the THV are control switches in the MCR with valve position indication (Reference 34).
-The existing THV controls currently meet the environmental and seismic requirements of the Order for the plant SA and will be upgraded to address ELAP.
-The ability to open/close these valves multiple times during the event's first 24 hours will be provided by air accumulator tanks and a UPS system providing a backup battery power source.
+Included in the current design of the THPV are control switches in the MCR with valve position indication (Reference 34).
+The existing THPV controls currently meet the environmental and seismic requirements of the Order for the plant severe accident and will be upgraded to address ELAP.
+At the ROS, a control panel will be included.
+Monitoring the status of the vent line will be made possible with indications of the pressure in the accumulators IA-ACC-237AV and IA-ACC-AO32, and a position indicator of PC-AOV-AO32 position.

+The ability to open/close these valves multiple times during the event's first 24 hours will be provided by air accumulator tanks and two UPS systems (i.e., the CB UPS and MOV UPS) providing a backup battery power source.
 Beyond the first 24 hours, the ability to maintain these valves open or closed will be provided with replaceable nitrogen bottles and FLEX generators.

-The wetwell HCVS will include indications for vent pipe pressure (already available in the MCR), temperature (to be installed), and effluent radiation levels (already available in the MCR) at both the MCR and ROS.
-Other important information on the status of supporting systems, such as power source status (to be installed) and pneumatic supply pressure (already available for PC-AOV-AO32, in the MCR), will also be included in the design and located to support HCVS operation.
+The wetwell HCVS will include indications for vent pipe pressure (already available in the MCR), temperature (to be installed), and effluent radiation levels (already available in the MCR) at the MCR.
+Other important information on the status of supporting systems, such as power source status (to be installed) and pneumatic supply pressure (already available in the MCR for PC-AOV-AO32 but will be replaced with the valve replacement, and to be installed for PC-AOV-237AV), will also be included in the design and located to support HCVS operation.
 The wetwell HCVS includes existing containment pressure and wetwell level indication in the MCR to monitor vent operation.
 This monitoring instrumentation provides the indication from the MCR as per Requirement 1.2.4 and will be designed for sustained operation during an ELAP event.